spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ### Wavefront

-The Wavefront is a SaaS offering.
+Wavefront is a SaaS offering.
 You need to create a user account first and obtain the `API-KEY` and `WAVEFRONT-URI` assigned to your account.

 Follow the general [Data Flow Kubernetes installation instructions](%currentPath%/installation/kubernetes/).

-Then add the following properties to your Spring Cloud Data Flow server configuration (e.g. `src/kubernetes/server/server-config.yaml`) for enabling the Wavefront Integration:
+Then add the following properties to your Spring Cloud Data Flow server configuration (for example, `src/kubernetes/server/server-config.yaml`) to enable the Wavefront Integration:

 ```yml
 management: